Senior Honors and Awards

 Creative Arts, Art, Art History, Digital Arts, Theatre

 Louis Freund, artist-in-residence and Stetson Art Department Chair from 1949-1959, and his wife Elsie, an artist, art teacher, and founding member along with her husband of the Florida Craftsmen organization, wanted to leave a legacy to Stetson that would impact the lives of promising young artists.
 Before their deaths (his in 1999 and hers in 2001) they had left word of their intentions, and following their deaths a special endowment was established which has resulted in this special award in their honor, first presented in the spring of 2004.
 The award-winning work becomes part of the University’s permanent art collection.

 In late 1979, Edwin N. Hamill, a significant donor of artwork to Stetson University, desired to establish an annual scholarship-based award to be presented to an outstanding senior art major.
 At the time, it was the first award of its kind for the department, and in the fall of 1980 the first award was presented.

 Recipient: Jade Ammones

 Marjorie Forster Gilbert Award

-The Marjorie Forster Gilbert Award for Outstanding Student Performer recognizes a Theatre Arts or Communication Studies major who has demonstrated excellence as an actor or director in theatre production.
+The Marjorie Forster Gilbert Award for Outstanding Student Performer recognizes a Theatre Arts major who has demonstrated excellence as an actor or director in theatre production.
 Mrs. Marjorie Gilbert was a professor at Stetson from 1969 until her retirement in 1989.
-She was dedicated to drawing the best from her students, both in the classroom and on the stage, and her immense contribution to our Department over the years is commemorated with this award.
+She was dedicated to drawing the best from her students, both in the classroom and on the stage, and her immense contribution to the department over the years is commemorated with this award.

 Outstanding Student in Economics